 The audit committee function has proven to be effective driver of corporate governance in many countries.
 However, in Vietnam, there are only a few companies that have set up an audit committee.
 Furthermore, many companies have encountered difficulties when trying to transition and implement this function due to a lack of clear guidelines and practical experience.

-As part of VIOD’s Governance Excellence Programme, the Audit Committee Master Programme is a core component of VIOD’s diverse activities to promote the professionalism of the Board of Directors and improve business ethics and transparency in local enterprises.
+As part of VIOD’s Governance Excellence Program, the Audit Committee Master Program is a core component of VIOD’s diverse activities to promote the professionalism of the Board of Directors and improve business ethics and transparency in local enterprises.

 Notes about the organisers:

 The Vietnam Institute of Directors (VIOD) is an independent organization, which promotes corporate governance standards and best practices in the Vietnamese corporate sector.
 VIOD is a social enterprise, aims to advance board professionalism, promote business ethics and transparency, create a pool for independent directors, build a network to connect corporate leaders and stakeholders, and help companies inspire investor confidence.

 VIOD is governed by a board of directors comprising private sector representatives — in collaboration with and supported by the SSC, HOSE and HNX under the Vietnam Corporate Governance Initiative.
 Our board members encompass a diverse group of business leaders and advocates of good corporate governance in Vietnam.
 They include senior dignitaries from investment funds, well-known international legal and accounting firms, and independent board members of prominent companies in the market.

 VIOD was formed with technical support from the International Finance Corporation (IFC), a sister organization of the World Bank and a member of the World Bank Group and the Switzerland’s State Secretariat for Economic Affairs SECO.
 For more information, visit www.viod.vn.